firecracker-microvm/firecracker/docs/jailer.md

 Create the special file `/dev/net/tun`, using `mknod(“/dev/net/tun”, S_IFCHR |
 S_IRUSR | S_IWUSR, makedev(10, 200))`, and then call `chown(“/dev/net/tun”,
 123, 100)`, so Firecracker can use it after dropping privileges.
 This is required to use multiple TAP interfaces when running jailed.
-Do the same for `/dev/kvm` and, when compiled with `vsock` support, `/dev/vhost_vsock`.
+Do the same for `/dev/kvm`.

 Change ownership of `<chroot_dir>` to `uid:gid` so that Firecracker can create its API socket there.